Tuesday, August 9, 2016

 This last statement seemed to have an impact on Neal, who for several long seconds simply sat looking down at his desk without speaking.
 In the silence the tension hung heavily in the air.
 Mitch didn’t know how to read the expression on the Mayor’s face.
 Finally Neal muttered something about having nothing else to say, so Ogulewicz quietly showed himself out the door.

-Leaving City Hall Ogulewicz could hardly believe what had transpired.
+Leaving City Hall Ogulewicz could hardly believe what had just transpired.
 He was stunned that the Mayor, in response to the discovery of a potential physical threat to the well-being of the city’s schoolchildren, had become enraged because no one could see school roofs and therefore there was no political advantage to fixing them.
-Even more incredible, Mitch couldn't believe that he had been threatened with political ruin if any of Neal’s friends lost their jobs because of the expense of repairing the roofs.
+Even more incredible, Mitch couldn't believe that he had been threatened with political harm if any of Neal’s friends lost their jobs because of the expense of repairing the roofs.
 Mitch had to wonder whether it was possible for Richard Neal to consider any issue in anything but self-serving political terms.

 Ultimately Mayor Neal did direct the members of his Administration to work with the Council and the School Committee to develop a funding schedule for repairing the roofs.
 However, a comprehensive plan for school maintenance and construction would not be developed until many years later.